rabbitGraned/Lamp-Material-Setup/README.md

 To install the tool as a Maya script, download the archive directly from GitHub or clone the repository to the `C:\Users\[Username]\Documents\maya\[version]\scripts` folder.

 In the Maya menu, go to `Window > Settings/Preferences > Plug-in Manager`.
 Find the **lampMaterialSetup_Plugin.py** plugin and load it.
-If the plugin is not loaded automatically, select it using the `Plug-in Manager > Browse > path/lampMSPlugin.py`.
+If the plugin is not loaded automatically, select it using the `Plug-in Manager > Browse > path/lampMaterialSetup_Plugin.py`.

 #### Script

-You can simply run the `lampMaterialSetup` script in Maya, add to the shelf and replace with the plugin icon if desired.
+You can simply run the `lampMaterialSetup.py` script in Maya, add to the shelf and replace with the plugin icon if desired.
 This will simplify debugging and installation.

 # For Developers